-Since I have had limited success when adding Caramac to a bake, as essentially it is caramel flavoured white chocolate, I tend to keep it as a topping.
+Previously I’ve had limited success adding Caramac to a bake, as essentially it is caramel flavoured white chocolate, so I use it as a topping.
 Because this way you end up with the exquisite caramel flavour and none of the bitter burnt Caramac in a bake.
 Also it works very well in a ganache such as these Salted Caramac Centre Toffee Cookies.
 Used here in these brownies it perfectly compliments the caramel flavour within the brownie.

 Because these Brownies are quite rich I have cut them into slightly smaller bars.
 Ensuring the there are plenty to share around!
 Also, I think the texture is improved when they are fridge cold.
-I find that the brownie itself pulls together and is firmer, although, like anything cold, the flavours are slightly muted.
+In addition, I find that the brownie itself pulls together and the texture is firmer.
 Finally, enough of me waffling, let’s get on to making these tasty treats.

 Recipe: Caramac Drizzle Rolo Caramel Brownies makes 18